-This how to start a vlog guide answers all your vlogging questions and gives you a clear action plan so you can create videos like a real YouTube influencer.
+Want to make a vlog?
+This how to start a vlog guide answers all your vlogging questions.
+It gives you a clear action plan on how to create a YouTube channel, publish videos like a pro and make money.

 Is YouTube the best vlogging platform?

 Wondering which platform to use to start a vlog?
 YouTube is the obvious choice.
 It’s the favorite video platform of the web, owned by Google, and it gives you immediate access to a global audience:

 - YouTube is the second most visited website on the web after Google.

 - It’s the second most used search engine after Google too.

 - More than 2 billion logged-in users visit YouTube every month.